 5. Once you are on Backuply Dashboard now you need select the backup options.
 Here we will be creating backup of both Directories and Database and the location will be the Local Folder.

 Once you select that click on Create Backup.

 So after you click Create Backup the process to backup will start and the progress will be visible in the Modal that will come up.

 And that's it you created your first Backup.
 All you need to do is click on finish button after the backup process have been completed which will take few minutes depending on the size of the backup.

-So this was how to Backup your WordPress site using a Plugin which is the easiest way to backup your WordPress site.
+So backup using the Plugin is the easiest way to backup your website.